Ganneff/herecomesthesun/README.md

   [Weblate](https://translate.codeberg.org/projects/here-comes-the-sun-fediverse-bot/)
   if you want to help translate.

+## Requirements
+* Python3 with some modules, on Debian you can run `apt install python3-babel python3-jinja2 python3-humanize python3-requests` for
+  the basic packages.
+Also `pip3 install Mastodon.py` for the mastodon wrapper.

 ## Usage
 * Create a bot account on the instance you want to use.
 (Ensure the admins like bots!)